curl/everything-curl/cmdline.md

 using different third party libraries with different built-time options make the tool to offer different features in different places.
-In addition, curl is continuously developed, so newer versions of the tool are likely to have more and hopefully even better features than the older ones.
+In addition, curl is continuously developed, so newer versions of the tool are likely to have more and better features than the older ones.

 ## Command lines, quotes and aliases